 Forest is a productivity app that combines the Pomodoro technique and gamification strategies with a cute design and a unique environmental aspect.
 Set the timer for how long you plan to concentrate (which means not opening any apps or checking your email), and a virtual seed will be planted in the app.
 If you leave the phone alone it will start to sprout, gradually growing into a tree by the end of the session.

 If you give into temptation and start using your phone, or browsing the websites on your blacklist, the tree will just wither and die.
 All trees that you manage to successfully grow are kept in a (virtual) forest and you're awarded (virtual) coins for your efforts.
+15 minutes of focus gets you 4 coins, 65 minutes gets you 22.
 The app can also be set to run in the background and give you detailed statistics of how many hours each day, week and month, you spend with your smartphone screen.

 What about the environmental part?

 In a nice twist, Forest allows you to turn your "virtual" forest into a real one, cashing in your virtual coins to pay for real tree-planting in the real world.
 This feature is only available in the premium version of the app - which currently costs just over 2 EUR - and each "real" tree will cost you 2500 virtual coins.
 Each user is able to plant up to five trees via the app.

 Forest is currently partnering with the organisation Trees for the Future, which improves the livelihoods of farmers by revitalising degraded land in East and West Africa through tree-planting activities.
 The real trees are prepaid and preordered from the organisation and whenever a user purchases a real tree with their virtual coins, the organisation is informed and the tree planted.
 Trees for the Future currently has 14 projects underway in five countries and Forest claims to have so far planted over 270,000 trees.